HumanSignal/label-studio/docs/source/guide/ml.md

 After you connect a model to Label Studio, you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes [training](#Model-training).

 * To manually add predictions, go to the Data Manager, select the tasks you want to get predictions for, and then select **Actions > Retrieve predictions**.
-* To automatically pre-label data with predictions, go to the project settings and enable **Annotation > Use predictions to prelabel data**.
+* To automatically pre-label data with predictions, go to the project settings and enable **Annotation > Use predictions to prelabel tasks** and ensure that you have selected the appropriate model from the **Select which predictions or which model you want to use** drop-down menu.

 !!! note